sumpfork/dominiontabs/README.md

 ## Translations

-When changing any of the [card database files](card_db_src) you should run the language update tool via `doit update_languages`.
+When changing any of the [card database files](card_db_src) you should run the language update tool via `uv run doit update_languages`.
 This produces [the package version of the card db](src/domdiv/card_db) from the card db source.
 This will also be run automatically and checked into git when you push to github.
 You should make sure that the resulting changes to the package are what you intend by generating dividers in the relevant languages.

 If you would like to help with translations to new (or updating existing) languages, please see [instructions here](src/domdiv/card_db/translation.md).